 The advantages of this fresh introduction to the world of house plants is that it's currently in vogue, blending perfectly well both within a contemporary and traditional setting.
 The ZZ Plant is stylish, attractive and easy to take care of, with an easy and straight forward propagation method.
 It can take a reasonable amount of neglect without adverse effects and appears impervious to the majority of pests which can afflict other plants.
 What's not to love about it?

 On balance however, the Our House Plants.com team love it.
 Although all parts of Zamioculcas are toxic, it's a versatile and stunning plant with a lot going on, from its starchy potato like rhizomes at the base of each stem to the oval shaped glossy leaves which are arranged along its contrasting colored stem in a herringbone fashion.
 It's also ridiculously simple to propagate more plants!
+If you're finding it hard to find a ZZ Plant you can buy them from Amazon.com or Amazon.co.uk.

 The ZZ plant will accommodate a broad spectrum of light conditions, however it doesn't like harsh direct sunlight found in South facing windows.
 Early morning, or late afternoon sun is acceptable, therefore try to aim for a North, East or West facing window.
 Deep shade must also be avoided if you want it to grow.